 Below are the depth maps I used to make the stereograms above.
 A depth map is simply an image where white is nearest to the camera and black is farthest away.
 They clearly show the motives used, for those of you that are unable to see the 3D effect.

-I used Blender, GIMP and Stereograph, on Ubuntu, to make the erotosteregrams, all of which are freely available open-source software.
-When I get around to it, I’ll post a tutorial on how to make your own autostereograms, but for now you’ll just have to enjoy looking at mine.
+I used Blender, GIMP and Stereograph, on Ubuntu, to make the erotosterograms, all of which are freely available open-source software.
+If you’re interested in making your own autostereograms, check out my video tutorial below.